05) Alchemy 2: Smooth, Tape-Inspired Sound

 In medieval times, people believed in "alchemy": a fictional process that could supposedly transform mundane materials into precious gold.
 Sadly, it doesn't exist...

-Much like tape, the high-frequency compression applied is instantaneous, without attack or release artifacts.
+Much like tape, Alchemy applies high-frequency compression instantaneously, without attack or release artifacts.
+This makes it ideal for taming harshness in a natural and transparent way.

-You can use Alchemy as a subtle de-esser, or high-frequency softener.
-I tend to start with Alchemy at 0 dB, then dial in the amount of clipping I desire.
-I then turn up Alchemy to pull back the harsh mids and highs.
-Usually 0.25 dB or less is all I need.
-Sometimes I do not need any at all and command-clicking the Alchemy knob bypasses it entirely.
+Alchemy can be used as a subtle de-esser or high-frequency softener.
+I usually start with Alchemy at 0 dB, then set the amount of clipping I need.
+From there, I turn up Alchemy to pull back harsh mid-range and high frequencies, creating a smoother, more polished sound.

-If you have a limiter adding gain AFTER Gold Clip, Alchemy will increase the perceived loudness of kick drums and other low-frequency transients as they ascend into the clipper.
+If youβre using a limiter to add gain after Gold Clip, Alchemy can also enhance perceived loudness.
+It increases the impact of kick drums and other low-frequency transients as they ascend into the clipper, giving your mix more weight and punch.

 Things to Keep In Mind

-Remember that Alchemy processing correlates to the signal approaching the clip point, much like Gold processing.
-In most popular music, the loudest signal will be the kick drum and/or bass at about 80hz.
+Alchemy processing is tied to the signalβs proximity to the clip point, similar to Gold processing.
+In most popular music, the loudest signal is typically the kick drum and/or bass, often around 80 Hz.

-For example, if a clap and kick hit at the same time, the clap would appear slightly lower in level than the kick because Alchemy is pushing the mids/highs down as the signal approaches 0.0dBFS.
+For example, if a clap and a kick hit simultaneously, the clap might appear slightly quieter than the kick.
+Thatβs because Alchemy is pulling down the mid-range and highs as the combined signal nears 0.0 dBFS, ensuring a cleaner and more cohesive result.

-Give Alchemy a try next time you use Gold Clip, and let me know what you think.
-It sounds particularly great on drums!
+Give Alchemy 2 a try next time you use Gold Clip, and let me know what you think.
 Tag @SchwabeDigital in an instagram story and show us how you are using it.
 We'll repost.

 Be well,